bytebase/bytebase.com-old/content/blog/how-to-handle-database-schema-change.md

 relationships between tables.

-Database schema changes are typically necessary when a database needs to be updated to support new features or functionality, or to improve the performance or security of the system.
+Database schema changes are typically necessary when a database needs to be updated to support new features or functionality, or to improve system performance or security.
 In some cases, schema changes may also be required to fix bugs or other issues with the database.

 Making a schema change can be a complex and risky process, as it can affect the entire database and